Hold Fast (album): Reception

 Hold Fast generally received good reviews by the online music press and was supported by BBC radio presenters Steve Lamacq, Chris Hawkins and Shaun Keaveny on BBC Radio 6 Music.
 Influential British music magazine Q appreciated the album's brevity yet substance, saying, "Not a second on these 33 watertight minutes are wasted."
 Laura Prior of God is in the TV complimented the whimsy of the release, stating, "In short, if you have a passing interest in placing your arms in upwardly turned right angles and doing the invisible hoola [sic] hoop, this album will pay furious dividends.
 Surely there can be no higher praise?"
-Linda Aust of This Is Fake DIY said of the album, "The Crookes have managed to create a homogenous and varied album that might have fit better into the 60s but is nonetheless utterly listenable with its characteristically retro feel, abundance of jangly guitars and soaring vocals.
+Linda Aust of This Is Fake DIY said of the album, "The Crookes have managed to create a homogeneous and varied album that might have fit better into the 60s but is nonetheless utterly listenable with its characteristically retro feel, abundance of jangly guitars and soaring vocals.
 Framed by vibrant harmonies and perfect pop, The Crookes definitely deserve their break-through this time around."

 In his review for The Fly, Robert Cooke said, "They’re a dying breed are bands like The Crookes, making romantic rock ‘n’ roll the old-fashioned way.
 This lovestruck lot wear their hearts on their sleeves, and they sure has hell don’t hide their hooks.
 ‘Hold Fast’ is easily their finest work yet, from the hormone-fuelled thrills of ‘Afterglow’ to the startling sincerity of ‘The I Love You Bridge.’"
 In reviewing the album for the BBC, Mike Diver praised the vocals of lead singer Waite: "The Crookes better hold attentions when they slow down.
 The I Love You Bridge is a beautiful closer with a committed, affecting lead vocal from George Waite, and the a cappella intro to American Girls is of equal appeal."